Undergoing surgery is not only a stressful event for patients, but for families as well.

 - To get started with the EASE app, go to easeapplications.com/download.
 There you will find links to download EASE from your device’s app store.
 You will also find instructions available in English and Spanish.

-- Before the day of surgery, register the app and add any of your contacts to also receive updates during the procedure.
+- Before the day of surgery, register the app and add any of your contacts to also receive updates rel="noopener noreferrer" during the procedure.
 Click here for instructions.

 - To use the EASE app at an Orlando Health facility, click here for instructions on accessing secure on-site Wi-Fi access.
-These instructions apply to using the EASE app at Orlando Regional Medical Center, Arnold Palmer Hospital for Children, Winnie Palmer Hospital for Women & Babies, UF Health Cancer Center – Orlando Health, Dr. P. Phillips Hospital and other Orlando Health facilities.
+These instructions apply to using the EASE app at Orlando Regional Medical Center, Arnold Palmer Hospital for Children, Winnie Palmer Hospital for Women & Babies, Orlando Health UF Health Cancer Center, Dr. P. Phillips Hospital and other Orlando Health facilities.

 Prior to surgery, a nurse will scan the EASE app’s QR code on your phone to make a secure connection between your phone and the phone from which updates will be sent.
 You also will need to complete a consent form to use EASE.